 Lastly, California Grill is also known for its extensive wine list, hand-rolled sushi items, and, dare I say, Sunday brunch?

 Additionally, if you are planning any of these meals, you can return to the California Grill around fireworks times on the same day.
-Show your receipt and you can enjoy fireworks from the rooftop.
+Show your receipt, and you can enjoy fireworks from the rooftop.

-As a Resorts Gal, I do recommend planning a full resort day while you are visiting Walt Disney World.
+As a Resorts Gal, I recommend planning a full resort day while you are visiting Walt Disney World.
 Those staying at the Contemporary will find they can spend the entire day out at one of the pools.
-Since there’s great counter service dining nearby, you won’t even have to leave your relaxation spot to pick up something to eat.
+Since there’s excellent counter service dining nearby, you won’t even have to leave your relaxation spot to pick up something to eat.

-The first pool bar is the Cove Bar which is located at the pool directly behind Bay Lake Tower.
+The first pool bar is the Cove Bar, which is located at the pool directly behind Bay Lake Tower.

 The Cove Bar has a nice menu with a wide variety of items from beverages to entrees.